News

 To help mouse models of disease better resemble human genetics, the Sánchez-Rivera group has developed H2M, a computational pipeline to predict mouse genetic variants that mirror the sequence and functional effects of human variants.
 H2M also performs mouse-to-human and other types of variant mapping for precision genome-editing tools.
 Published in Nature Biotechnology, the researchers share their database, libraries, and web tool online.

-Spiky Sucess
+Spiky Success

 Nature Biomedical Engineering

-Immune monitoring in vaccination, infection, cancer and autoimmunity requires detection of certain antigen-specific immune cells, yet their low frequency and dispersed distribution makes finding them a challenge.
-A platform from the Hammond and Irvine labs cleverly exploits memory T cell functioning to concentrate target circulating immune cells in the skin for non-invasive sampling by a microneedle patch; recently published in Nature Biomedical Engineering, earlier work on this approach was supported by the Bridge Project and appears in the KI Image Awards Archive
+Immune monitoring in cancer, vaccination, infection, and autoimmune disorders requires detection of certain antigen-specific immune cells, yet because they are few and far between in the blood stream, finding them is a challenge.A platform from the Hammond and Irvine labs cleverly exploits memory T cells to induce circulating immune cells of interest to accumulate in the skin, which can then be sampled non-invasively by a microneedle patch.
+Recently published in Nature Biomedical Engineering, earlier work on this approach was supported by the Bridge Project and appears in the KI Image Awards Archive

 From The Curiosity Desk